 EBWA--Welcoming All Women of All Ages

-Next Steering Committee meeting, Wednesday, April 2 in the UUSS Dining Room at 7 pm.
-We are beginning to plan for next year's programs.
-Come join us.
+Next Steering Committee meeting, Wednesday, April 16 in the UUSS Emerson Room at 7 pm.
+We will be finalizing our calendar for next year's programs.
+Come and join us!

 We operate without elected officers.
 All activities are coordinated by a steering committee of persons who simply like being a member of a group of all women.
 Responsibilities are shared and rotated.
 Help decide on programs, get to better know the women involved and double your enjoyment of EBWA.

 More detailed information about EBWA meetings and policies can be found by opening the following link: http://tinyurl.com/WA-Evening-Branch.